What Research Shows for Fear of Flying, Phobias, and CBD

-It's really interesting in terms of stress response, anxiety, and….fear extinction!
+It's really interesting in terms of the stress response, anxiety, and….fear extinction!

 To put a point to it:

-eCB signalling seems to determine the value of fear-evoking stimuli and to tune appropriate behavioural responses
+eCB signaling seems to determine the value of fear-evoking stimuli and to tune appropriate behavioral responses

 We've covered how this system works with trait anxiety and panic attacks separately.